-Gas means natural gas that is supplied to a Consumer through a gas distribution system (a network of pipelines) but excludes, to avoid doubt:
+Gas means natural gas or liquid petroleum gas that is supplied to a Consumer through a gas distribution system (a network of pipelines) but excludes, to avoid doubt:

-- LPG; and - CNG for transportation purposes.
+- LPG for transportation purposes; and - CNG for transportation purposes.

 Gas Lines Company means a gas distributor as defined in the Gas Act 1992.